All Episodes

 You know, that's comparing apples to oranges and oranges.

-Nah, I don't think Comrade de Blasio has a clue.
+Yeah, I don't think Comrade de Blasio has a clue.

-Linda, I don't know if you noticed last night, I said take a look at New York City.
+Linda, I don't know if you noticed last night, I said, take a look at New York City.

-They cut a billion dollars.
+They cut a billion dollars, a billion dollars.

-I'm like, that is that that just captures the moment.
+I'm like, that just captures the moment.

 You should actually thank me for that.